-- Chair, Remuneration and Appointments Committee - Member, Health and Safety Committee
+- Member, Health and Safety Committee - Member, Remuneration and Appointments Committee

 David is an experienced Director of several Co-operative and private companies.
-He is a past director of Satara and has been the past Chairman of the EastPack Entity Trust.
+He is a past director of Satara and has been the past Chair of the EastPack Entity Trust.
 He and his family own and operate orchards in the Tauranga region.
 David is a member of the University of Lincoln Council and a previous director of Livestock Improvement Corporation Limited and Farmlands Co-operative Limited.
-David is currently the independent chair of a number of kiwifruit orchard syndicates.
+David is currently the independent Chair of a large kiwifruit orchard syndicate.

-MURRAY MCBRIDE
+MURRAY MCBRIDE Elected 2009

-IOD Directors Certificate, IOD Audit and Risk Certificate
+Director Pinpoint Laboratory Services Limited (100% Subsidiary) IOD Directors Certificate, IOD Audit and Risk Certificate

+Committees

-Committees: • Chair, Health and Safety Committee
+· Member, Health and Safety Committee